Vic-camel/Arduino-Reaction_Game/README.md

 ## What you need to complete project
 * Hardware
   - Arduino ADK Mega2560 with DMA Arduino ADK
-* library
+* libries
+  - DMA_KEY (support you do something on button)
+  - DMA_LED (support you show something on LED)
-  -
+  - LiquidCrystal